Fernand de Brinon

 Fernand de Brinon, Marquis de Brinon ([fɛʁnɑ̃ də bʁinɔ̃]; 26 August 1885 – 15 April 1947) was a French lawyer and journalist who was one of the architects of French collaboration with the Nazis during World War II.
 He claimed to have had five private talks with Adolf Hitler between 1933 and 1937.

+In 1933, when there were calls in France for a preventive war to put an end to the Nazi regime while Germany was still more-or-less disarmed, Hitler met with Brinon, who wrote for the newspaper Le Matin.
+During the meeting, Hitler stressed what he claimed to be his love of peace and his friendship toward France.
+Hitler's meeting with Brinon had a huge effect on French public opinion and helped to put an end to the calls for a preventive war.
+It convinced many in France that Hitler was a man of peace.

 Brinon was a high official of the collaborationist Vichy regime.
 During the liberation of France in 1944, remnants of the Vichy leadership fled into exile, where Brinon was selected as president of the rump government in exile.
 After the war was over, he was tried in France for war crimes, found guilty, sentenced to death, and executed.

 Early life and marriage

 Born into a wealthy family in the city of Libourne in the Gironde département, Fernand de Brinon studied political science and law at university but chose to work as a journalist in Paris.
 After the First World War, he advocated a rapprochement with Germany.
 He became friends with Joachim von Ribbentrop.